muxi-ai/faissx/NEXT_STEPS.md

 2. Help with additional index type implementation
 3. Create examples and tutorials
 4. Improve documentation
+   - Server and client core documentation is complete
+   - Help with advanced usage examples and tutorials
 5. Add benchmarking and performance tests

 ## Decision Log